Your Contentsquare platform experience is empowered by our AI innovation. Practical insights, not hype.

 • Bottom of the funnel (BOFU): Intent/Purchase = Checkout/Purchase

-What does the evolution of the eCommerce conversion funnel mean for retailers?
+What does the evolution of the funnel mean for retailers?

 The erosion of the traditional top of the eCommerce conversion funnel—and of time spent per session—has big implications for retailers looking to convert visitors into (ideally returning) customers.